Mallard and Claret

 Mallard and Claret is a popular fishing fly in the United Kingdom.
 Also known as the 'M and C' it is a good general pattern that imitates a wide range of trout food items.
 The Mallard and Claret fly was created in the 1850s by Aberdeen fly tyer William Murdock.

-Materials

 As its name suggests, this fly is constructed from the feathers of a mallard duck together with a claret coloured body.